-"Portfolio Advisor" or "PAM" means Proof Capital Inc.'s subsidiary, Proof Asset Management Inc. The Portfolio Advisor, a corporation incorporated under the laws of the Province of Alberta, will act as an industry advisor and service provider to the Manager and will receive fees from the Manager therefor.
+"Portfolio Advisor" or "PAM" means Proof Capital Inc.'s subsidiary, Proof Asset Management Inc. The Portfolio Advisor, a corporation incorporated under the laws of the Province of Alberta, will act as an industry advisor and service provider to the Manager and the Sub-Advisor and will receive fees from the Manager therefor.